List of Indian medical colleges before Independence

+Pre-colonial India

+India has a long and well-documented history of medical education, with institutional practices dating back several centuries.
+In Hyderabad, formal medical instruction can be traced to 1595, when Muhammad Quli Qutb Shah established the Darush-Shifa (House of Cure), a general hospital with an attached medical school where the Unani system of medicine was taught and practiced; the structure still stands on the southern bank of the Musi River, near the Salar Jung Museum.
+This article, however, focuses specifically on the oldest continuously operating medical schools in India that were established prior to the country’s independence in 1947.

 Colonial India

 During the 16th century, the introduction of Western medicine into India was spearheaded by the Portuguese.
 The year 1600 marked a significant milestone with the arrival of medical officers accompanying the inaugural fleet of ships dispatched by the East India Company.
 Their presence facilitated the inception of Western medical practices within the Indian subcontinent.
 Initially, medical departments were established, complete with surgeons, to cater to the healthcare needs of the troops and staff affiliated with the East India Company.

 A pivotal development occurred in 1775 when hospital boards were established, consisting of the Surgeon General and Physician General.
 These boards were primarily constituted by personnel under the command of the British Indian Army in each presidency.
 Subsequently, medical departments were established in the Bengal presidency, Madras presidency, and Bombay presidency in 1785.
 These departments assumed responsibility for the healthcare of both military personnel and British civilians residing in India.